yukikitayama/leetcode-python/README.md

 ### Dijkstra's Algorithm

-- Solve the shortest path problem in a weighted directed graph with non-negative weights.
+- Solve the shortest path problem in a weighted directed graph with **non-negative** weights.
+- It's a greedy approach because each step selects minimum weights from the current vertex to find the shortest path to other vertex.
+- Dijkstra's algorithm won't work if there's a negative edge somewhere in the graph, because greedy algorithm looking only at the current vertex with others does not work.

+#### Complexity

+- Time is O(E + V * logV) because it takes O(E) to consider all the edges to find minimum weights, and takes O(VlogV) to get minimum element from the min heap.
+- Space is O(V) because it needs to store all the vertices min distance and previous vertex information.

 ### Bellman-Ford Algorithm